ztyyLV/web-twain-docs/indepth/troubleshooting/Handle-Errors.md

 * Resolution

-Make sure you deployed the application to the domain bound to your license or add the domainyou would like to your license bindings by contacting [Dynamsoft Support]({{site.about}}getsupport.html).
+Make sure you deployed the application to the domain bound to your license or add the domain to your license bindings by contacting [Dynamsoft Support]({{site.about}}getsupport.html).

 ### Your trial license has expired